RationalEyes/claude-cowork-plugin-handbooks/README.md

 These handbooks turn Anthropic's [official plugin source code](https://github.com/anthropics/knowledge-work-plugins) into practical, readable guides for business users.
 Each handbook covers every command, skill, connector, and workflow — explained for the people who *use* the tools, not the people who built them.

-> 145,000+ words across 12 handbooks — researched and written by a coordinated team of 22 AI agents in under 2 hours.
+> 145,000+ words across 12 handbooks — researched and written by a coordinated team of 22 AI agents in more than 2 hours.
 [See how.](#how-these-handbooks-were-made)

 ---